Heckman Selection Model

 -

 Control function approach: the Heckman two-step is a special case of the control function approach.
 In the general control function framework, the correction term can take forms other than the inverse Mills ratio (e.g., for non-normal error distributions).
-Rivers-Vuong (1988) extends this to simultaneous equations with endogenous regressors.
+Rivers and Vuong (1988) extends this to simultaneous equations with endogenous regressors.

 For the Heckman model to provide valid correction, two key conditions must hold.